imagej/imagej.github.io/_pages/news/2009-11-06-bio-formats-cellprofiler.md

 {% capture  content %}
-The following is a blog post from {% include person id='LeeKamentsky' %} originally published on the ImageJDev web site.
+The following is a blog post from {% include person id='LeeKamentsky' %} originally published on the ImageJDev website.
 {% endcapture %}
 {% include notice icon="info" content=content %}